ry4096/znudge/README.md

 	Make the lightning gun draw perfectly straight ahead regardless of how high your ping is.

+\zn_projectiles: int, 0 or 1 : default 0
+	Nudge projectiles forward by your ping.
+Doesn't work as well as I would like so it is off by default for now.

 Other cvars you probably don't need to change: